fluxcd/flagger/docs/gitbook/faq.md

 #### How does Flagger measure the request success rate and duration?

-Flagger measures the request success rate and duration using Prometheus queries.
+By default, Flagger measures the request success rate and duration using Prometheus queries.

 #### HTTP requests success rate percentage